 Remarketing Strategies & Tips for Tour Operators

-You’ve probably been in this situation before: You’re browsing a website for a product, maybe a pair of hiking boots, and a few minutes later you get an advertisement for those same boots on your social media or elsewhere on the web.
+You’ve probably been in this situation before: You’re browsing a website for a product and a few minutes later you get an advertisement for that same product on your social media or elsewhere on the web.
 These ads are the result of remarketing.

 Benefits of Remarketing